 Land Based Activities in Namibia

-Sand Boarding in Sossusvlei
+Sand Boarding in Swakopmund

 Sandboarding has to be one of the most popular activities in Namibia, especially since most of the country is desert landscape with lost of dunes!
 It’s one of the most exhilarating sports and suitable even to ‘amateurs’.
-While you’re able to take part in sandboarding activities in Swakopmund; Sossusvlei is definitely the favourite.
+While you’re able to take part in sandboarding activities in Swakopmund; Swakopmund is definitely the favourite.
 The location is beautiful and unique with dunes aplenty!

 Quad Biking in Swakopmund